 - Slice each plantain into rounds, cutting slightly on the diagonal to give larger, flatter slices.

-- Pour the oil fro frying into a small frying pan, to a depth of about ½ inch(1 cm).
+- Pour the oil for frying into a small pan to a depth of about ½ inch(1 cm).

 - Test by carefully adding a slice of plantain- it should float and the oil should immediately bubble up around it.

-- Fry the plantain slices in small batches so the temperature of the oil does not drop.
+- Fry the plantain slices in small batches, so the oil temperature does not drop.

-- When they are golden brown remove the slices from the oil and drain on paper towels.
+- When golden brown, remove the slices from the oil and drain them on paper towels.

-- Mix the chili powder, cinnamon and salt together and sprinkle over the plantains.
+- Mix the chili powder, cinnamon, and salt and sprinkle over the plantains.